hasanfatih8/BinomialHeap/README.md

 # BinomialHeapInC
 WWW, when you enter a “keyword” search engines try to rank the documents In WWW, when you enter a “keyword” search engines try to rank the documents according to the similarities between your keyword and the documents lying on
-WWW.
+WWW .
 The most famous search engines are Google, Bing, Yahoo...
 Various machine learning and deep learning algorithms run behind these search engines.
 On the other hand, the common logic behind them is to rank the documents according to relevance.